sanassi/rash/README.md

 - -c [script], to read the input from a string.

 And for debug purposes:
-- -d or --debug, to print the input at each step of the execution.
+- -d or --debug, to print the input at each step of the parsing.
 - -p or --pretty-print, to print the resulting Abstract Syntax Tree representing the input.

 ## Testing